 Has MTS Systems Corporation Been A Good Investment?

-With a total shareholder return of 7.1% over three years, MTS Systems Corporation has done okay by shareholders.
+With a total shareholder return of 33% over three years, MTS Systems Corporation shareholders would, in general, be reasonably content.
 But they probably don't want to see the CEO paid more than is normal for companies around the same size.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.